International adoption: Asia

-According to recent research, certain Asian countries have been top origins of intercountry adoption, namely China, India, The Republic of Korea (South Korea), Vietnam, etc. Yet Asian countries have different legal framework towards intercountry adoption.
+According to research from 2013, certain Asian countries have been top origins of intercountry adoption, namely China, India, The Republic of Korea (South Korea), Vietnam, etc. Yet Asian countries have different legal framework towards intercountry adoption.

 China

-China and Hong Kong Special Administrative Region (SAR) have been party to the Hague Adoption Convention since 1 January 2006.
+China has been party to the Hague Adoption Convention since 1 January 2006.
 All adoptions in China from another country must meet these requirements as well as Chinese domestic law.

-On the international level, China also has bilateral agreements with certain countries, including Australia (The Family Law (Bilateral Agreements – Intercountry Adoption) Regulations 1998) etc.
+In 2024, China had officially ended its international adoption programme and since then allows international adoption only for relatives who hold foreign nationality.

-Domestically, China has two major legislations directly responsible for international adoption affairs.
+Domestically, China has two major pieces of legislation directly responsible for international adoption affairs.